 Of all of the metrics available in Google Analytics, bounce rate is one of the most important.
 It is also one of the most misunderstood.
-In this article we will explore what bounce rate is, what your bounce rate says about your website, what a good bounce rate actually is, and how you can improve your bounce rate.
+In this article we will explore what bounce rate is, what your bounce rate says about your website, and how you can lower your website’s bounce rate.

 What Is Bounce Rate?

 Google defines a bounce as a single page session on your website.
-Your bounce rate, therefore, is the amount of single page sessions divided by all sessions.
+Your bounce rate, therefore, is the amount of single page sessions divided by total sessions.

 A session is a group of interactions (also known as “hits”) that take place on your website by a single user within a given time frame.
 So, for instance, if a visitor landed on our site, watched a video, read a couple of articles and then left our site.
 That would be one session.

 A single page session, therefore, is a session where a user lands on one of your webpages, then leaves without interacting with your website further.

 As we just mentioned, bounce rate is calculated by dividing the amount of single page sessions by the total sessions.

 Example: Let’s say your website had 100 total sessions last month.
 If 30 people landed on your website, then immediately left without interacting with your website further, your bounce rate for last month would be 30% (30/100).

 What Does Your Bounce Rate Say About Your Website?

 Generally speaking, your bounce rate is an indication of the quality of your website.
 There are several factors that consumers use to determine the overall quality of a website.
 These include: